CarlosFdez/personalwebsite/Readme.md

 The portfolio isn't finished yet.

-- Handle images in articles when viewed on mobile (thinking click to zoom?
-Scrollbar on just image?)
 - Improve styling for articles
 - Link production portfolio data to a seperate repository instead of development
 - Clean up the old javascript still there from the original portfolio